mame/quine-relay/README.md

 ### Tested interpreter/compiler versions

-As I said above, I tested the program on Ubuntu.
-It does not provide Unlambda and Whitespace interpreters, so this repository includes my own implementations.

-For other languages, I used the following deb packages:
+I used the following Ubuntu deb packages to test this program.

 \# |language           |ubuntu package |version
 ---|-------------------|---------------|-----------------------------------